suncoast-devs/handbook/lessons/html-intro/nesting-elements.md

 ---

-You do however need to make sure that your elements are properly nested: in the example above, we opened the p element first, then the strong element, therefore we have to close the strong element first, then the p.
-The following is
+You will need to make sure that your elements are correctly nested: in the example above, we opened the p element first, then the strong element, which would mean we have to close the strong element first, then the p.
+The following is incorrect:
-incorrect:

 ```html
 <p>My cat is <strong>very grumpy.</p></strong>